EVERYTHING YOU NEED TO KNOW ABOUT GETTING A DIVORCE IN TEXAS

 If you are considering filing for divorce, your spouse is threatening to file for divorce, or you were served divorce papers in Dallas, Collin or Denton County, it’s time to contact an attorney experienced with divorce cases in Texas.
 Regardless of which of these scenarios you find yourself in, a divorce lawyer can help protect your interests and strategize a plan of action for you each step of the way.
-Call (972) 248-8383 to speak with a member of our award winning legal team at our Dallas office, or you can contact our Frisco law office about your divorce case if that’s closer to you.
+Call (972) 248-8383 to speak with a member of our award winning legal team at our Dallas office, or you can schedule an appointment with a divorce attorney in Frisco if that’s closer to you.

 Phases & Types of Divorce in Texas